 The board sells to Paul Kalmanowitz, the benefactor of the charitable trust that owns Pabst Brewing Company for over two-and-a-half decades.

 Pabst Brewing Company acquires Detroit-based Stroh Brewing Company.
 Its portfolio includes national beer brands Schlitz, Old Milwaukee, Schaefer, Colt 45, and regional favorites such as National Bohemian and Old Style.

 PBC reintroduces Schlitz’s premium Gusto formula, one of top-selling beers worldwide in the 1960’s.

-The Metropoulos family acquires PBC from the Kalmanowitz charitable trust, with a commitment to authenticity, revitalization, and innovation.
+The Metropoulos family acquires PBC from the Kalmanowitz charitable trust.

 After a successful organizational restructuring, PBC is positioned for long-term success.